ropenttd/suds/README.txt

-Commands:
+Op/Trusted-only commands:
- apconnect*         - connects to the preconfigured openttd server(*) apdisconnect*      - disconnects from same pause*             - manually pauses the game unpause*           - manually unpauses the game (sets min_active_clients to 0) auto*              - turns on autopause, and re-sets min_active_clients to the
+ apconnect      - connects to the preconfigured openttd server(*) apdisconnect   - disconnects from same pause          - manually pauses the game unpause        - manually unpauses the game (sets min_active_clients to 0) auto           - turns on autopause, and re-sets min_active_clients to the
                     configured amount
- rcon*              - sends an rcon command to the server
+ rcon           - sends an rcon command to the server

- getsave*^          - download savegame from url start*^            - starts OpenTTD dedicated server update*^           - updates the OpenTTD server and (re)starts it
+Commands requiring op/trusted and OFS installed getsave        - download savegame from url start          - starts OpenTTD dedicated server update         - updates the OpenTTD server and (re)starts it

+Publicly available commands
- clients            - lists the clients connected to the server companies          - lists companies date               - returns the ingame date ding               - should be ping, but that command was taken.
+ playercount    - Shows how many people are playing players        - lists the clients connected to the server companies      - lists companies date           - returns the ingame date ding           - should be ping, but that command was taken.
 Dings the server ip             - Replies with the address needed to join the server as a player password       - shows the current password needed to join the server

  These commands can also be called with channel or serverID as parameter.
 This can be handy when you want to command a server from a different channel or from private message.
- Commands marked with * require being opped or trusted (depending on allowOps).
- Commands marked with ^ require ofs installed at the server and also a valid ofslocation setting.

  There are also 2 ingame commands:
  !admin             - sends a message to irc requesting admins look at the server